HairySpoon/htlfc/docs/INSTALL.md

 # Installation
-Hypertext Legacy File Converter "HTLFC" is a Python 3 application, it may be installed either manually or through `pip3`.
-The least complicated option is to install directly from GitHub using pip3 - described a bit further down.
+Hypertext Legacy File Converter "HTLFC" is a Python 3 application.
+HTLFC is listed on PyPI so it may be installed with `pip3`.
+However, if you intend to create a file association and your operating system follows the Freedesktop specification, it will be necessary to obtain `mime` files directly from the repository.

+## PyPI Installation
+To install HTLFC from PyPI ...

+`# pip3 install htlfc`

+The entry points `htlfc` and `htflc-b` should now be available in your executable path.

 ## Manual Method
 Use this method to download and test HTLFC without a permanent installation.
 This is relevant for software development and in addition, it also provides a copy of the documentation and mime files.